 - Masks are NO longer required on international flights.

 - Wearing a face mask during the tour in all places we travel and stay at is OPTIONAL.
 (It is completely at your own discretion if you wish to wear a mask.)

 - It is NOT required to present a negative result on a COVID test before boarding a flight to Israel.

-- Fill out the entry statement form 48 hours before the flight to Israel, and as early as possible.
+- Fill out the entry statement form within 10 days before your flight to Israel.